cwu98/CSO-Project-2/README.md

 The floating point number should then be equal to the product of s * M * 2^(E).

-The `main` function in `problem2.c` reads and parses the input stream and calls appropriate functions to perform the _disassembly_. __Your task is to implement those functions so that the output produced is correct.__
+The `main` function in `problem2.c` reads and parses the input stream and calls appropriate functions to perform the _disassembly_. __My task is to implement those functions so that the output produced is correct.__